 I turned to look.
 A short creature with dense brown hair all over its body looked at me.
-He was humanoid, I guess, but only a foot tall.
+He seemed humanoid, I guess, but only a foot tall.
 He held a wooden pipe in his right hand and wore brown pants and a green shirt.
 His ears were big and pointy, and his eyeballs were huge for the size of his skull.
 He only had three fingers and a thumb on each hand, and each finger was adorned with a sharp claw.
 He had a distinct chin and a short nose with flaring nostrils.
-He had a backpack slung over one shoulder, a beltpouch on his waist, and a tiny dagger maybe an inch long.
+A backpack was slung over one shoulder, a beltpouch on his waist, and a tiny dagger maybe an inch long.
 “I said, aren’t you worried about pollution?”

 I shook my head.
 “You haven’t had the tap water around here, have you?
 Are you a goblin?”